A financial literacy and personal safety workbook. Your numbers from Part A carry over. This is not a suspicious question. It is a math question.

 Think of one person outside your immediate family who has bought you things, paid for things, or given you money or gifts.
-It could be someone you met online or in person.
 If you can't think of anyone, this is a useful preview for the future.

 | What they gave / paid for | When | Value $ |